-After conducting rigorous due diligence on Melanence, the student team at Wharton Impact Venture Associates (WIVA) is thrilled to help facilitate an impact investment deal with the start-up on the crowdfunding platform Netcapital.
+After conducting rigorous research on Melanence, the student team at Wharton Impact Venture Associates (WIVA) is thrilled to help facilitate an impact investment deal with the start-up on the crowdfunding platform Netcapital.

 The pandemic is accelerating the shift to online learning.
 However, instructors of color are under-represented on existing platforms.
 Additionally, online learning platforms utilize a “one size fits all” solution, which lacks diverse perspectives and teaching styles.

 There is consistent evidence that students of color perform higher on standardized tests, have improved attendance, and have lower suspension rates when taught by teachers of their same race.
 Johns Hopkins University and American University report that Black students who have even one Black teacher by third grade are 13% more likely to enroll in college.
 Low income young Black men are 39% less likely to drop out of high school if they had at least one Black teacher in elementary school.